-Internet error messages are confusing, with strange codes impossible for the average user to understand.
-But don’t panic; we’re to explain exactly what a 502 error is and what to do if you see one.
+First things first, error codes are normal when browsing, and can actually help us determine what the problem is.
+Even so, they can be confusing.
+But don’t panic; we’re here to explain exactly what a 502 error is and what to do if you see one.

 Every time you type in a URL, that request goes through a gateway.
+Think of a gateway as the middleman between two servers.
 In the case of a 502 bad gateway error, the server acting as the gateway, or proxy, received an invalid response from the main server.

 In other words, there’s been a communication breakdown.
 While it’s out of your hands for the most part, there are a few things you can try to resolve the issue.